Plane crashes into traffic westbound of Herndon, no injuries reported

 FRESNO, Calif.
-(KFSN) -- A plane crash in northwest Fresno Saturday morning has shut down the westbound lanes on Herndon Ave., but nobody suffered significant injuries.
+(KFSN) -- The roadways are now clear after a plane crash in northwest Fresno Saturday morning shut down the westbound lanes on Herndon Ave.

 The Fresno Police Department says the pilot reported he was having engine trouble shortly after taking off.